Etsha

 Etsha is an area of villages in the Ngamiland West sub-district of Botswana.
 Refugees from the 1969 war in Angola were resettled in the area and formed 13 villages numbered Etsha 1 to Etsha 13.
-A resettlement study was published about it in he 1970s.
+A resettlement study was published about it in the 1970s.
 A study of basketmakers in Etsha was published in 1984.
 The development of commercial craft industries have been targeted in the community, including palm-frond weaving.